-D11 Describe additional requirements for transfer admission, if applicable:

-D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 60 sem hours Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 63 sem hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 120.00 D17 Describe other transfer credit policies:

-D18-D22: Military Service Transfer Credit Policies

-D18 Does your institution accept the following military/veteran transfer credits:

-American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes No X X X D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number Unit Type D21 Are the military/veteran credit transfer policies published on your website?
-Yes No If yes, please provide the URL where the policy can be loca ated:
+D10 Does an open admission policy, if reported, apply to transfer students?
+Yes No D11 Describe additional requirements for transfer admission, if app licable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C - D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit Type Semester hours D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 63 Unit Type Semester hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA] D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 120] D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Policie Does your institution accept the following military/veteran trans American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes No X X X X D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number Unit Type D21 Are the military/veteran credit transfer policies published on your website?
+Yes No D21 No